 - To use, simply remove a couple sheets from the container, squeezing any excess liquid back into the jar, and toss into the dryer.
 To reduce static cling in clothes, reduce the heat temperature of your dryer.
 When clothes are dry, simply place the sheet back in the jar for use later.

-You can make your own dryer balls or you can purchase them.
+You can make your own dryer balls, or you can purchase them.
 If you want to venture out and make them, they are not hard at all.
 The only critical part is that you get the right things to make them.
 To see this process with pictures, check out this article How to Make Wool Dryer Balls.

 - Blunt-tipped needle or crochet hook